-Get Lost in Gran Canaria February 2019 Events February may be the ¨coldest¨ month of the year in the Canary Islands, but with Carnival fever spreading like wildfire there will be plenty to keep you warm!
-The month starts off quietly enough with the always lovely almond blossom festivals in Tejeda and Valsequillo, along with…
+Get Lost in Gran Canaria February 2020 Events February may be the ¨coldest¨ month of the year in the Canary Islands, but with Carnival fever spreading like wildfire there will be plenty to keep you warm!
+The month starts off quietly enough with the always lovely almond blossom festivals in Tejeda, Valsequillo and Tunte, along…

 La Noche de Finaos is a tradition in the Canary Islands, linked to All Saint´s Day and held on October 31 annually (the same day as Halloween).
 Like All Saint´s Day, Finaos in the Canaries celebrates, honors and remembers friends and family who have passed on.
 Families get together to share a meal, play music and remember stories of deceased loved ones.

-Get Lost in Gran Canaria October 2018 Events Autumn is in the air, there’s a chill in the breeze and the leaves are changing shades from green to gold… Just kidding!
-This is Gran Canaria and the weather forecast expects temperature to remain high until November 😉.
-From the live music at Festival Cero along the Las…
+Get Lost in Gran Canaria October 2019 Events Autumn is in the air, there’s a chill in the breeze and the leaves are changing shades from green to gold… Just kidding!
+This is Gran Canaria and the weather forecast expects bikini season and high temperatures at least through November 😉.
+And since Canary Islands summer hasn´t…

 I´ve lived in the Canary Islands since 2014 and my first home was Tenerife.
 I´ve lived in both Santa Cruz de Tenerife and in San Cristóbal de La Laguna, and I´ve definitely learned a thing or two about apartment hunting in the islands.